prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 For this we are going to need a bool to tell us whether or not we can fire.
 We'll also need a reference to that shell-spawn position game-object we added to tank, and finally we will need a public *Color* variable.

-The colour variable is going to be used to apply player colours to the shells so opponents can tell the difference between their own shells and their opponent’s.
+The color variable is going to be used to apply player colors to the shells so opponents can tell the difference between their own shells and their opponent’s.
 We will set this on each prefab from the editor:

 ```